HannahNT123/library_zines/README.md

 ### Step 2: Fill Out the Submission Form

-Please provide as much of the following as you can (although if you don't know or don't want to share the information requested, you can choose to leave one or more fields blank):
+Please provide as much of the following as you can. **Keep in mind that if you don't know or don't want to share the information requested, you can choose to leave that field blank:**

 - **Zine title**
 - **Creator(s)**